mnestorov/smarty-form-submissions/README.md

 1. **Upload Plugin:** Download the plugin ZIP file and upload it via Plugins > Add New > Upload Plugin in WordPress.
 2. **Activate Plugin:** Activate the plugin in the 'Plugins' menu.

+## Contributing

+Contributions are welcome.
+Please follow the WordPress coding standards and submit pull requests for any enhancements.

 ---

 ## License